wdi-sg/gitbook-2018/02-js-jquery/jquery-intro/02dom-manipulation.md

 Yep.
 You did.
 Minification is the process of making a JavaScript file smaller by, among other things, removing all line breaks and whitespace, reducing the length of variable and function names, and stripping out all comments.
 Minification can significantly reduce the size of a JavaScript file, and in turn, significantly decrease the time it takes our browsers to load the file into memory.

-Minified scripts can be difficult to read, so most servers that host jQuery and other libraries will also offer the original (non-minified) version of the code so developers can understand the code.
+Minified scripts can be difficult to read, so most servers that host jQuery and other libraries will also offer the original \(non-minified\) version of the code so developers can understand the code.

-#### And one more thing: 1.x vs. 2.x jQuery
+#### And one more thing: 1.x, 2.x, vs 3.x jQuery

 If you've visited code.jquery.com, you'll see that there are two major versions in development:

 * The 1.x branch is the most cross-browser-compatible version of the jQuery core
 * The 2.x branch, while offering some new features, is not compatible with older web browsers --- most notably, it's not compatible with Internet Explorer versions 8 and below
+* The 3.x branch \(also knows as the _current_ branch\), is only compatible to the latest browser version and a version before it.

 ## DOM manipulation with jQuery